LONDON ART FAIR: EDIT 2021 TALKS AND WORKSHOPS PROGRAMME

-London Art Fair’s programme of talks provide a timely review of the art market today, presenting the perfect setting for both the experienced collector and new art-world enthusiast.
+The Fair’s programme of talks and workshops provide a timely review of the art market today, presenting the perfect setting for both the experienced collector and new art-world enthusiast.

 The programme consists of; trends and topics emerging within the contemporary art scene, tips on building your art collection, artist’s talks and more.

 Our highly regarded programme of talks, workshops and panels will be moving online for 2021.
-London Art Fair will be hosting a series of curated talks, panel discussions, studio tours, in depth insight to the Art Fair world in the lead up and during the Fair.
+London Art Fair: Edit will be hosting a series of curated talks, panel discussions, providing an in depth insight to the Art Fair world in the lead up and during the Fair.
 Tickets for digital events will be announced later in the year and available to book online.

 CATCH UP ON THE 2020 DISCUSSIONS